Tips for Managing Adult ADHD

 Impulsivity from ADHD and shopping can be a very dangerous combination.
 It can put you in debt and make you feel guilty and ashamed.
 You can prevent impulsive buys with a few strategic tactics.

-Juggling ADHD and a challenging job is no easy task, but by tailoring your workplace environment you can take advantage of your strong points while minimizing the negative impact of your ADHD symptoms.
+Staying productive and focused at work may not be an easy task, but by tailoring your workplace environment you can take advantage of your strong points while minimizing the negative impact of your ADHD symptoms.

 Organize your office, cubicle, or desk, one manageable step at a time.
 Then use the following strategies to stay tidy and organized: